zhiyuzz/zhiyuzz.github.io/index.md

 layout: default
 ---

 Hello!
-I am a final year PhD student at Boston University, advised by Prof. [Yannis Paschalidis](https://sites.bu.edu/paschalidis/people/yannis-paschalidis/) and Prof. [Ashok Cutkosky](https://ashok.cutkosky.com/).
+I am a fifth year PhD student at Boston University, advised by Prof. [Yannis Paschalidis](https://sites.bu.edu/paschalidis/people/yannis-paschalidis/) and Prof. [Ashok Cutkosky](https://ashok.cutkosky.com/).

-I am broadly interested in the theoretical aspects of machine learning, optimization and control theory.
-Specifically, I work on adaptive online learning, i.e., designing online decision making algorithms that optimally exploit problem structures.

-Recently I am thinking about how to systematically simplify the design and verification of online learning algorithms, from a continuous-time perspective. **I am looking for a postdoc position starting in Fall 2023.**

 Prior to BU, I studied mechanical engineering at Tsinghua University.

+- Broadly speaking, I am interested in **sequential data science**.
+How do we process information revealed on a data stream, and rigorously use that to support real-time decision making?
+For me, this is a fascinating field at the intersection of optimization, signal processing, statistics and game theory.

+- My research centers around a line called **adaptive online learning**.
+The goal is to design online decision making algorithms that optimally exploits offline knowledge, such as domain structures, physical models and batch machine learning.
+I envision it as an appealing bridge between offline decision methods and their robust online deployment (against uncertainties).

+- During my PhD, I have been developing **a continuous-time framework** to design these adaptive algorithms.
+Recently, I enjoy thinking about its connection to **temporal representations**.

+My publications are listed below.
+Feedbacks are always welcome!

 Email address: zhiyuz [at] bu (dot) edu

-[CV](https://zhiyuzz.github.io/CV_Zhiyu_Zhang.pdf){:target="_blank"}&nbsp;&nbsp; [Google Scholar](https://scholar.google.com/citations?hl=en&user=5KHfVTQAAAAJ&view_op=list_works&authuser=2&sortby=pubdate)&nbsp;&nbsp; [Github](https://github.com/zhiyuzz)&nbsp;&nbsp; [LinkedIn](https://www.linkedin.com/in/zhiyuz-bu/)
+[CV](https://zhiyuzz.github.io/CV_Zhiyu_Zhang.pdf){:target="_blank"}&nbsp;&nbsp; [Github](https://github.com/zhiyuzz)&nbsp;&nbsp; [Google Scholar](https://scholar.google.com/citations?hl=en&user=5KHfVTQAAAAJ&view_op=list_works&authuser=2&sortby=pubdate)&nbsp;&nbsp; [Semantic Scholar](https://www.semanticscholar.org/author/Zhiyu-Zhang/2117992745)

 ## Research